 Mintu was surprised.
 "Why?" she asked.

 "It is uncle's order.
 When people become friends, they ask for books.
 Uncle has a precious collection of books.
-People take away the books, tear them, soil them and even lose them.
-It is for this reason that we left our old residence and moved to a new place so far away."
+People take away the books, tear them, soil them, and even lose them.
+It is for this reason we left our old residence and moved to a new place so far away."